Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit usage guidance: 'Use this whenever a veteran asks what happens after filing, where they are in the process, what a C&P exam is, or what to do at their current stage.'
-Also includes when to call with or without arguments, and states 'Educational only, not legal advice.'
+The description provides explicit usage scenarios: 'Use this whenever a veteran asks what happens after filing, where they are in the process, what a C&P exam is, or what to do at their current stage.'
+It also notes 'Educational only, not legal advice.'
+While it does not explicitly mention when not to use or suggest alternatives, the context from sibling tools makes the guidance sufficient.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.